 This year, we switched up our testing strategy.
-We also eliminated all the small panels with incorporated battery packs, as they were mostly ineffective at charging our widgets last year in the field.
-The larger panels are not quite as portable as these pocket-sized panels, but well worth the extra weight for actually charging our phones in the field.
-We recommend buying a separate external battery charger (almost any 5000-15000 mAh battery will do).
+We also eliminated all the small models panels with incorporated battery packs, as they were mostly ineffective at charging our widgets last year in the field.
+The more substantial models are not quite as portable as these pocket-sized panels, but well worth the extra weight for actually charging our phones.
+Get a separate external battery charger (almost any 5000-15000 mAh battery will do).
 External batteries are now a commodity like AA batteries, which is why we retired our External Battery Review.
 Here is our Current Favorite External Battery

 We also broke down this year's contenders into three categories, based on wattage.
 This was to see exactly how much wattage mattered in charging small external batteries, phones, and iPads.
-It turns out, as you might have guessed, the larger the wattage the faster the devices charged, and honestly we think it's worth getting a larger panel, since they are all quite similar in size anyway.
-Nobody likes sitting around watching a phone charge all day when they could be out exploring.
+It turns out, as you might have guessed, the larger the wattage the faster the devices charged, and honestly we think it's worth getting a larger panel since they are all quite similar in size anyway.
+Nobody likes sitting around watching a phone battery indicator all day when they could be out exploring.

 Check out our complete Solar Charger Review for a comparison of all the products we reviewed.